The world’s first wildlife and forest crime whistleblowing initiative

 Under those laws, we strongly recommends coming to us as we can act as an intermediary between the person with information and the US government, thus protecting the source’s identity and at the same time collecting the monetary reward for him/her.
 This includes also hiring a US attorney to follow the case and obtain the monetary reward.
 In other words, WildLeaks and the Elephant Action League (EAL) will assist you through the process while ensuring total confidentiality.
 Click here for more information.

 Have a look here at a selection of leads and leaks received during the first 24-month pilot phase.
-Next report to be published in November 2016.
+The next report, about the first three years of WildLeaks, will be published in June 2017.

 WildLeaks helps other NGOs